smart-data-models/dataModel.S4BLDG/SpaceHeater/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     temperatureClassification:
-      description: 'Property.
-Enumeration defining the temperature classification of the space heater surface temperature. low temperature - surface temperature is relatively low, usually heated by hot water or electricity. high temperature - surface temperature is relatively high, usually heated by gas or steam.'
+      description: 'Enumeration defining the temperature classification of the space heater surface temperature. low temperature - surface temperature is relatively low, usually heated by hot water or electricity. high temperature - surface temperature is relatively high, usually heated by gas or steam'
       type: string
       x-ngsi:
         type: Property
     thermalEfficiency:
-      description: Property.
-Overall Thermal Efficiency is defined as gross energy output of the heat transfer device divided by the energy input.
+      description: Overall Thermal Efficiency is defined as gross energy output of the heat transfer device divided by the energy input
       type: number
       x-ngsi:
         type: Property
     thermalMassHeatCapacity:
-      description: Property.
-Product of component mass and specific heat.
+      description: Product of component mass and specific heat
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `SpaceHeater`.
+      description: It must be equal to `SpaceHeater`
       enum:
         - SpaceHeater
       type: string